 For more information on this subject, go to http://www.kidtips.com.
 Click on "Divorce: Putting the Children First."

 Protect kids from

 When my ex-husband and I were going through a divorce, we realized that we couldn't control our tempers when one of us started an argument.
 Knowing this was bad for our children, we made a deal to communicate only via e-mail if the issue was sensitive or potentially volatile.
 Written communication lets you cool off before responding.
-There were times when I almost pounded my keyboard, but my kids never knew about the behind-the-scenes drama with their dad.

 Taking responsibility for your actions